-- Training is needed to reduce SVAP variability.
-(See Hannaford et al., 1997). - Develop CNMI bio-assessment protocols to support further water quality assessment and valuation.
-The SVAP provides a basic level of stream health evaluation, known as a "first level" protocol in a four-part assessment hierarchy; Tier 2 is the NRCS Water Quality Indicators Guide, Tier 3 is the NRCS Stream Ecological Assessment Field Handbook, and Tier 4 is the intensive bio-assessment protocol used by State water quality agencies.
+• Training is needed to reduce SVAP variability.
+Occasional training refreshers are needed to ensure that consistency is maintained (See Hannaford et al., 1997).

+- Develop CNMI bio-assessment protocols to support further water quality assessment and valuation.
+The CNMI-SVAP provides a basic level of stream health evaluation, known as a "first level" protocol in a four-part assessment hierarchy; Tier 2 is the NRCS Water Quality Indicators Guide, Tier 3 is the NRCS Stream Ecological Assessment Field Handbook, and Tier 4 is the intensive bio-assessment protocol used by State water quality agencies.
 Because CNMI does not have established bio-assessment protocols, future development of localized assessment hierarchy protocols is recommended to support assessment, valuation, and management efforts.
 Consideration of Hawaii's 2002 Stream Bioassessment Protocol, Version 3, is recommended. - Build capacity in natural resource management staff to support implementation of stream valuation to support protection and restoration objections.